 - book reviews of important new publications

-To view the topics covered in APM over the years, please view our comprehensive 25-year subject and author index under the Announcements link on the left hand menu.
+To view some of the most influential topics covered in APM over the years, please view our "Influential Articles" index located on the journal's home page.

 - Polytomous item response theory